jdodgen/basicNVR/reverse-tunnel-notes.md

 # Notes on setting up a ssh Reverse tunnel
+## this is generic and allows edge servers to have a port on the Internet via a server/VPS.
+## Tested on:  18.04 LTS

 basicNVR serves snapshot that are typically accessed by setting up "port forwarding" of port 9003 on the router that interfaces the Internet.